lvsekafen/RMBG-2.0/README.md

 - **Model type:** Background Removal
 - **License:** [bria-rmbg-2.0](https://bria.ai/bria-huggingface-model-license-agreement/)
   - The model is released under a Creative Commons license for non-commercial use.
   - Commercial use is subject to a commercial agreement with BRIA.

-To purchase a commercial license simply click [Here](https://go.bria.ai/3D5EGp0).
+  **Purchase:** to purchase a commercial license simply click [Here](https://go.bria.ai/3D5EGp0).

 - **Model Description:** BRIA RMBG-2.0 is a dichotomous image segmentation model trained exclusively on a professional-grade dataset.
 - **BRIA:** Resources for more information: [BRIA AI](https://bria.ai/)